0 Series Shinkansen

 The 0 series (0系, Zero-kei) trains were the first generation Shinkansen trainsets built to run on Japan's Tōkaidō Shinkansen high-speed line which opened in 1964.
-The last remaining trainsets were withdrawn in 2008.
+The last remaining trainsets were withdrawn in 2008 after 44 years of service.

 History

-The 0 series (which were not originally classified, as there was no need to distinguish classes of trainset until later) entered service with the start of Tōkaidō Shinkansen operations in October 1964.
+The 0 series trains (which were not originally classified, as there was no need to distinguish classes of trainset until later) entered service with the start of Tōkaidō Shinkansen operations in October 1964.
 These units were white with a blue stripe along the windows and another at the bottom of the car body, including the front pilot.